SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can use any type that adopts the ``ErrorType`` protocol to represent errors.

+..
+REFERENCE
+   PrinterError.OnFire is a reference to the Unix printing system's "lp0 on fire" error message, used when the kernel can't identify the specific error.

 ::

     enum PrinterError: ErrorType {
         case OutOfPaper
-        case LowToner
+        case NoToner
         case OnFire
     }

-..
-PrinterError.OnFire is a reference to the Unix printing system's "lp0 on fire" error message, used when the kernel can't identify the specific error.

 Use ``throw`` to throw an error and ``throws`` to mark a function that can throw an error.